frivasplata/STELLAR-WIFI-Analyzer-Tool/README.md

 When applying a zoom in or zoom out on any AP full screen page the same font size will be enforced on every other AP page.

+V0.4.0-build-11

+Improved capacity to recognize a failure at the Auth stage